Why You Need an Active Balancing BMS?

 When it comes to application-specific active battery management systems, there are several key factors to take into account for a well-optimized solution.

 The size of the battery pack is a crucial consideration.
-For smaller battery packs with lower power requirements, passive balancing proves advantageous due to its simplicity and cost-effectiveness.
+Passive balancing is advantageous for smaller battery packs with lower power requirements due to its simplicity and cost-effectiveness.
 This method efficiently handles balancing needs without adding unnecessary complexity.
 On the other hand, larger battery packs with higher power demands can benefit from active balancing methods such as inductive or transformer-based balancing.

 It is essential to carefully consider the power demands of the specific application.
 Battery packs with higher power needs necessitate more efficient balancing methods, making transformer-based or inductive balancing more suitable.